 Accessorize, Dixons travel, Cath Kidston, Boots, FatFace, JD Sports, Sunglass hut, RayBan, M&S, WHSmith.

-Most restaurants open for around 5am at the airport, ideal for those early flights – I hate arriving at an airport around 6am to find nothing open!
+Most restaurants open at around 5am at the airport, ideal for those early flights – I hate arriving at an airport around 6am to find nothing open!
 Anyway, here are my top picks:

 Cafes – Both terminals have popular chain cafes such as Costa, Caffe Nero, EAT.
 Starbucks and Pret.

 YO!
-Sushi – Found in the South Terminal, Yo Sushi offers a japanese experience with dishes displayed on a conveyer belt that you can help yourself from.
-Plates can be pricey but they do accept student discount.
+Sushi – Found in the South Terminal, Yo Sushi offers a Japanese experience with dishes displayed on a conveyer belt that you can help yourself from.
+Plates can be pricey but they do accept student discounts.
 They also offer a Yo! to Go range if you want to pick food up for your flight.

-Armadillo – Santa-Fe inspired food including Quesadillas and Burgers that are fresh and tasty.
-More expensive that Garfunkels and Wetherspoons but with better ingredients and more inventive menu items.
+Armadillo – Santa-Fe-inspired food including Quesadillas and Burgers that are fresh and tasty.
+More expensive than Garfunkels and Wetherspoons but with better ingredients and more inventive menu items.

 - The train station is located in the South Terminal, so if you land in the North then use the tram across to the South Terminal.

-- Travelling with children – Gatwick prides itself on being the first Family Friendly accredited airport and live up to the name with kids zones, dedicated family security lanes, children menus across several restaurants, complimentary amenities such as buggies and pushchairs as well as a pre-order option for baby milk so you can feed once through security.
+- Traveling with children – Gatwick prides itself on being the first Family Friendly accredited airport and lives up to the name with kids zones, dedicated family security lanes, children menus across several restaurants, complimentary amenities such as buggies and pushchairs as well as a pre-order option for baby milk so you can feed once through security.

-- Check in online – Most airlines offer this now and it beats queuing for ages; especially if you are flying in the morning.
-If you check-in online, you can take advantage of the short and fast-track bag drop line then head straight through security.
-Whilst working at Gatwick, it become a weekly habit for the computer systems to crash in the middle of the morning shift, causing ridiculously long lines!
+- Check-in online – Most airlines offer this now and it beats queuing for ages; especially if you are flying in the morning.
+If you check in online, you can take advantage of the short and fast-track bag drop line then head straight through security.
+Whilst working at Gatwick, it becomes a weekly habit for the computer systems to crash in the middle of the morning shift, causing ridiculously long lines!